 Faculty: Daniel Snow, manager of Glass.com®, and Casey Flores, account executive for Key Media & Research.
 Daniel Snow, manager of Glass.com®, had been part of the team at a major glass information company for more than two years before being tapped to manage Glass.com®.
-Previous to this, Daniel spent a summer working at a local family owned and operated glass shop prior to attending college and is an Auto Glass Safety Council certified installer.
+Previous to this, Daniel spent a summer working at a local family owned and operated glass shop prior to earning a bachelors degree in business management from George Mason University and is an Auto Glass Safety Council certified installer.

 Casey Flores is the account executive of expositions at Key Media & Research.
 Casey is the former editor of Window Film magazine and PPFMag and the current account executive for the Glass Expos™.
 He graduated with a degree in Communication Studies from California University of Pennsylvania and is a member of the National Communication Association’s Honor Society.
 He is an active member of the Hilltop Economic Development Corporation in Pittsburgh.

 C-Suite Changes Coming in the Contract Glazing Industry